On the Uplink and Downlink EMF Exposure and Coverage in Dense Cellular Networks: A Stochastic Geometry Approach: System Model

 \subsection{Topology}

 Let $\mathcal{B} \in \mathds{R}^2$ be the two-dimensional area where the network under study is located.
-We consider a single-tier Poisson cellular network of type II \cite{Haenggi17}: The BSs locations are modeled as $\Psi_{b} = \Psi \cup \{X_0\}$ where $\Psi = \{X_i\} \in \mathcal{B}$ is a H-PPP with density $\lambda^{b}$ and $X_0$ is the BS located at the origin, as represented by the red crosses in Fig.~\ref{fig:Uplink_network_scheme}.
+The BSs locations are modeled as $\Psi_{b} = \Psi \cup \{X_0\}$ where $\Psi = \{X_i\} \in \mathcal{B}$ is a H-PPP with density $\lambda^{b}$ and $X_0$ is the BS located at the origin, as represented by the red crosses in Fig.~\ref{fig:Uplink_network_scheme}.
 The Slivnyak theorem states that $X_0$ becomes the typical BS under expectation over $\Psi_{b}$.
 The BSs are assumed to have the same technology, belong to the same network provider and transmit using the same sub-6~GHz frequency band $f^{d}$ with a bandwidth $B^{d}$.

+The entire UEs population scheduled during the same time slot is modeled as a mixture $\Phi_{u}$ of a MCP and a GPP, represented by the blue dots in Fig.~\ref{fig:Uplink_network_scheme}, and formerly defined in \cite{Azimi18} and \cite{Guo16}, respectively.
+The population of the grandparents is a H-PPP $\Phi^{[gp]}$ with density $\lambda^{[gp]}$.
+Each grandparent is the center of a cluster of a Poisson number of parents, uniformly distributed with density $\lambda^{[p]}$ within a radius $r_c$.
+At last, each parent has one or two offspring with probability $1-p^{[o]}$ and $p^{[o]}$, respectively.
+The first offspring is at the parent's location, the second, if it exists, is randomly distributed around the parent with some probability density function (PDF) $f^{[o]}$.
+To keep the UE's PP motion-invariant, $f^{[o]}$ only depends on the distance from the parent.
+To simplify calculations, $f^{[o]}$ is considered constant.
+The total density of UEs is then $\lambda^{u} = \lambda^{[gp]}\lambda^{[p]}(1+p^{[o]})\pi \left(r_c\right)^2$.

+As this study is intended to be conservative, the typical user located at $Y_0 \in \Phi_u$ is assumed to be part of a cluster $C_0$ centered at $r^{[gp]}_0$.
+Its own equipments are not taken into account in the global EM pollution.
+The PDF of the distance $R_j^{[p]}$ between the typical user and a parent point in the cluster centered at $R^{[gp]}_i$, conditioned on $R^{[gp]}_i$, is given in \cite{qin23} by { }